Status of all-species: relative abundance

 - Indices for the years prior to the year 2000 are not shown as data for many individual groups are not available prior to that year.

-- Index values represent change from the baseline value for each group; in 2010 for bumblebees, 2000 for fish, 2013 for freshwater invertebrates, 1995 for mammals, 1970 for moths and 2015 for vascular plants.
+- Index values represent change from the baseline value for each group.
 The credible interval widens as the index gets further from the baseline value and confidence in the estimate of change relative to the baseline falls.

-- The credible intervals capture uncertainty in the trends of individual species that contribute to the index.
-They do not capture uncertainty associated with the spatial locations of sample points, nor about the degree to which the species represent wider biodiversity.
-The credible intervals partially capture uncertainty in the species abundance estimates.
+- The credible intervals capture the variation in trends across species, but not uncertainty in the underlying species abundance indices.
+Furthermore, they do not capture uncertainty associated with the spatial locations of sample points, nor about the degree to which the species represent wider biodiversity.

-- Defra already publish species abundance indices for birds and butterflies in their Wild bird populations in England and Butterflies in England publications, so those taxonomic breakdowns are not included in this publication.
+- We already publish species abundance indices for birds and butterflies in our Wild bird populations in England and Butterflies in England publications, so those taxonomic breakdowns are not included in this publication.

 Relevance